Owen-Liuyuxuan/Road-sign-Arrow-Recognition/README.md

 Train.csv:

-    Training set also created by Wu with Matlab, consists of 5491 images.
+    Training set also created with Matlab, consists of 5491 images.

     The set was created by data augmentation from several hundreds of pictures made in PPT or downloaded from the Internet.